Soulnim/Quran-Murajaah-Tracker/README.md

 4. Bootstrap
 5. localStorage

+## New things I learned
+1. How to utilize localStorage and its pros and cons
+2. Familiarized myself on how to use onclick()
+3. There are many cool things that can be done easily by using Bootstrap

 ## Note
 Please don't laugh on how I list all the juz/surah/maqra/page.
 It is the most possible way that I can think of 😆😆😆